rgburke/wed/README.md

   - Highlight line or line number cursor is on.
   - Set session or buffer level variable using ":" syntax. i.e. `s:ln=0;` to
     turn off line numbers at global level.
-  - Remap keys in config.
-Users should have the ability to define non-recursive mappings.
   - Add ability to filter file through external commands e.g. sort
   - Highlight search matches (already done in when doing a replace).
 A further step would be to highlight all matches currently visible on screen.